-Because a personal injury claim will typically result in more extensive damages than a breach of contract claim, the insurer sought dismissal of the lawsuit based on the fact that the negligence claim was really just window dressing disguising a breach of contract claim.
+The insurer sought dismissal of the lawsuit based on the argument that the negligence claim was really just window dressing disguising a breach of contract claim.
 Since the insurance company ultimately paid the mold claim, the insurer claimed that the policyholders had no valid remaining claim related to the mold.
 While the trial judge and appellate court sided with the insurer, the highest court in the state reversed and ruled in favor of the insured.